 Has free proxy purchase and setup: They offer one that costs $.75, which is worth the price.

-Runners Up: HeadCopilot is another new service that has recently been launched and has had proven success avoiding Instagram detection.
+Runners Up: If Instamber isn't working for you, try Insta Captain .
+They are slightly more expesive but have also seen success avoiding Instagram detection, as of now.
 Other long-running bot services that have had issues but might be an option if nothing else has worked for you are Ingramer, Instazood, and Boostgram.

 3. What To Do When You've Tried Everything, Have a Budget, but Can't Grow Your Account: